 Lucky for you, I found a “formula” that seems to do the trick every time:

 - Fat.
 Most flavors dissolve well in oil, but not so much when dissolved in water.
 When we use fat in a marinade, it permeates the meat better.
 It gets the flavor deep into the crevices so that every bite is tender, juicy, and flavorful.

 - Acid.
-Acid plays a dual role of tenderizing the meat by breaking down the proteins, but it also balances out the fat a bit and adds flavor.
+Acid plays a dual role in tenderizing the meat by breaking down the proteins, but it also balances out the fat a bit and adds flavor.

 - Flavor.
-Here’s a chance to add other spices or flavors to your marinade.
+Here’s a chance to add other spices, fresh herbs, or flavors to your marinade.
 Remember that sometimes FLAVOR IS SALT (I’m looking at you, soy sauce).

 - ONE ½ cup fat

 - ONE ½ cups salt (OR one teaspoon/tablespoon, depending on the type of salt you use – more on that below)